MicrosoftDocs/power-platform/power-virtual-agents/ai-authoring/gpt-overview.md

 Here's what you can do with the AI capabilities in Power Virtual Agents:

-- **Create an instantly useful chatbot.** The chatbot will be able to answer questions about any information on your website, including topics you haven't built conversations for, with no configuration.
+- **Create an instantly useful chatbot.** The chatbot will be able to answer questions about any information from your website, including topics you haven't built conversations for, with no additional configuration.
 - **Author a topic by describing in natural language what you want the chatbot to do.** Power Virtual Agents uses AI to generate the content of the conversation for you.
 Use the suggested topic as is, or as a starting point for further iteration.

 The AI for these capabilities is powered by the Azure OpenAI GPT-3 (text-davinci-003) model.
 [Learn more about Azure OpenAI](/legal/cognitive-services/openai/transparency-note).